TMiclot/MICLOT/User_Guide/__usage_prepare_structure.md

-## x.
-Minimize structure using OpenMM
+## 4. Minimize structure using OpenMM

 ### Description